 “Using a spark-guard when the fire is unattended will prevent embers setting fire to furniture or carpets.”

 Defects in a chimney can also cause fires so people are encouraged to go into the loft or roof space occasionally to check the chimney while the fire is alight.

 This will allow them to check for soot coming from cracks, defective brickwork or mortar joints.

 Taking these steps prior to the winter months, when fires are likely to be in greater use, will help prevent emergencies from happening but if a fire does strike then early warning is crucial.

-SFRS is clear every home needs to be protected by working smoke alarms on every level of the property.
+SFRS is clear every home needs to be protected by alarms.
+Your home should have:

-Additional smoke alarms in living rooms and bedrooms, as well as heat alarms in kitchens, increase fire safety by providing people with further early warning in the event of a fire starting.
+- Additional smoke alarms bedrooms increase fire safety by providing people with further early warning in the event of a fire starting.

 To find a certified chimney sweep, or for more information on chimney fire safety, please contact one of the following organisations: